I thank, very much thank, my Democratic colleagues for our showing our unity in solving this Republican manufactured crisis.

 So all we're doing is completing the smuggling cycle.

-I I flat out told you that if he wasn't the president of the United States, I would arrest him for aiding and abetting.
+I flat out told you that if he wasn't the president of the United States, I would arrest him for aiding and abetting.

 Yeah.

-So, yes, we dole out everything.
+So yes, we dole out everything.

 The states are on the hook for all of these social programs, and it's costing the states millions of dollars.

-And when you look at we've we've released um over a million people this year alone, uh that's a million new illegal aliens to our population this year alone.
+And when you look at, we've released over a million people this year alone.

 It's unreal.

-So I know Andy Biggs, you put forward impeachment articles.
+So I know, Andy Biggs, you put forward impeachment articles.

 That would take a Republican majority in the House to make that happen.

-Uh they seem to be trying to work their way through the courts.
+They seem to be trying to work their way through the courts.

-Uh they're doing everything they can possibly do themselves.
+They're doing everything they can possibly do themselves.

 They're even building their own wall in Texas.

-Uh they built out miles and miles of walls via cars that they've lined up closely together.
+They built out miles and miles of walls via cars that they've lined up closely together.

 Yeah, that's right.

-And so what we've seen in Arizona and a couple places in Brandon can verify this as well.
+And so, what we've seen in Arizona and a couple places, and Brandon can verify this as well, we've got a couple of county sheriffs working with their own county attorneys.

-This is on a small scale, though, but they're looking for any kind of state offense to to arrest and prosecute on.
+This is on a small scale, though, but they're looking for any kind of state offense to arrest and prosecute on.

-Um you know, I commend them.
+You know, I commend them.

 Brandon Judd.

-He is the president, National Border Patrol Council.
+He is the president, National Border Patrol Council, 20 years active Border Patrol vet, Congressman Andy Biggs of Arizona.

 They've tried twice now to stick into the Senate reconciliation bill, amnesty.